Path to net zero

 Recent activities

-The Global Equity team continues to implement an emissions reduction strategy by allocating 20% of the Total Public Equity portfolio to a low-carbon index, approved at the September 2022 Investment Committee meeting.
-As of June 30, 2024, approximately $21.7 billion or 15.4% of the portfolio is being managed internally against the low-carbon index.
-Staff estimates this has yielded portfolio emissions reductions of approximately 11.6%.
+The Global Equity team implemented an emissions reduction strategy by allocating 20% of the Total Public Equity portfolio to a low-carbon index, approved at the September 2022 Investment Committee meeting.
+As of December 31, 2024, approximately $28.9 billion or 15.4% of the portfolio is being managed internally against the low-carbon index.
+Staff estimates this has yielded portfolio emissions reductions of approximately 16.8%.

-The Fixed Income team is implementing an emissions reduction program through an initial 15% carbon reduction strategy, approved by the Teachers' Retirement Board at the May 2023 Investment Committee meeting.
+The Fixed Income team implemented an emissions reduction program through an initial 15% carbon reduction strategy, approved by the Teachers' Retirement Board at the May 2023 Investment Committee meeting.
 In this strategy, Fixed Income’s credit-related indices reduce carbon emissions incrementally each month while seeking to maintain parent index metrics and minimizing additional active risk.
 At the same time, Fixed Income’s credit-related portfolios reduce emissions in like fashion.
-As of June 30, 2024, the strategy has enabled the team to reduce Fixed Income portfolio emissions by approximately 8% while maintaining active risk within modeled expected levels.

 Speeding up the transition